Admissions

 • Scholarship Statement (200 words): “Write a brief statement describing your need for a scholarship.”
 Must be uploaded into the online application system.

-• Personal Financial Materials: Must be uploaded into the online application or sent via fax or mail using the contact information below.
+• Personal Financial Materials: Must be uploaded into the online application.

 • Student Aid Report (SAR): Required if a FAFSA was completed.
 This document is accessible at www.fafsa.ed.gov with PIN and password.